 In the online classes, it is hard to figure out the age of most of my classmates.
-It seems to be that most of them come to the forensic nursing program at Johns Hopkins University after practiced as nurses for some time.
+It seems to be that most of them come to the program at Johns Hopkins University after practiced as nurses for some time.

-To be successful in an online forensic nursing program, a student needs to be motivated, assertive and self-directed.
+To be successful in the online program, a student needs to be motivated, assertive and self-directed.
 You really need to have some degree of passion for the program in order to succeed.
 You also need to be someone who makes their own study schedule and sticks to it.
 In an online program, it is important to be assertive and advocate for yourself when you aren’t getting what you need out of a class or the program.

 One of the drawbacks of online learning is that it is easy to be distracted by e-mails and other online attractions while you are trying to study.
 You really have to be able to sit down and focus on what you are doing to not be distracted.

 During the week, I probably have about 40 hours of schoolwork, including classes.
 This includes studying, watching online lectures, reading and completing homework.
 That sounds like a lot of time, but it isn’t too bad.
 I also have a part-time job as an examiner.
 Between school and work, I manage to keep some of my evenings and weekends free.

 How do you balance your studies and your personal life?

 I am not naturally the kind of person who plans ahead, so I try to balance school, work and my personal life by developing a systematic approach to planning for the future.
 I try to look ahead and anticipate what might be happening.